iftechfoundation/ifarchive-static/md/org-overview.md

 Metadata lines look like `key: value`.
 The lines at the top describe the whole directory; the lines under the `# filename` describe that file.
 A file (or the directory) can have any amount of metadata.

+Metadata lines do *not* have whitespace before them.
 A blank line ends the metadata section.
 (A line without a colon also ends the metadata section, so you could omit the blank lines if the description had no colons in it.
 But that's confusing, so we try to use the blank line consistently.)

 There are currently just two common metadata lines:

-* `tuid: ID`: An IFDB ID -- sixteen alphanumeric characters.
+* `tuid: ID`: An IFDB ID – sixteen alphanumeric characters.
 (IFDB calls its ID strings "TUIDs" internally.)
 This becomes an IFDB link on the index page.

 * `ifwiki: PageName`: An IFWiki page title, minus the `https://www.ifwiki.org/` part.
 This becomes an IFWiki link on the index page.

-(IFWiki page titles should be written the way they appear to users, not in the URL.
+IFWiki page titles should be written the way they appear to users, not in the URL.
 Thus: `ifwiki: Zork: A Troll's Eye View` rather than `ifwiki: Zork:_A_Troll%27s_Eye_View`.
-However, a lot of the older `ifwiki` lines use underscores rather than spaces.
+(However, a lot of the older `ifwiki` lines use underscores rather than spaces.
 This works, but spaces are preferred.)

 Note that you will sometimes see a single file with many IFDB or IFWiki links.
 For example, in [`if-archive/scott-adams/games/scottfree/`](https://ifarchive.org/indexes/if-archive/scott-adams/games/scottfree/), the file `AdamsGames.zip` is a package containing a whole bunch of Scott Adams games.
 So it has a whole bunch of TUIDs.